 If Jones isn’t the biggest bust in recent Steelers draft history, it’s 2016 pick Artie Burns.
 The Miami cornerback seemed on his way to regular starter but was unable to stay on the field after a two year run.
 Burns hasn’t seen action in an NFL game since 2019.

 After a bust (Jones), a tragedy (Shazier), and a late bloomer (Dupree) the Steelers needed to replenish their linebacker corps.
 Enter Wisconsin linebacker T.J.
 Watt.
 Despite his brother terrorizing quarterbacks and winning three NFL Defensive Player of the Year Awards, the rest of the NFL decided to pass up on the Watt bloodlines, allowing the Steelers to snatch up T.J. at number 30.
-Two All-Pro selections later, it looks like the Steelers made the right choice.
-Watt has finished as the runner-up as DPOY the last two seasons and will look to finally break through in 2021.
-The only question seems to be can he repeat his success without Dupree on the other side.
+Three All-Pro selections later, it looks like the Steelers made the right choice.
+TJ finally broke through, winning the Defensive Player of the Year award in 2021.
+He’ll look to continue moving up the all-time lists in 2022.

 Not content to wait for a linebacker to fall to them, the Steelers moved up in the draft to pick Devin Bush Jr. out of Michigan.
-Bush had a solid rookie year but a promising sophomore season was cut short after an injury against the Cleveland Browns.
-Bush looks to be on track for a full recovery in 2021.
+Bush had a very mixed 2021 trying to come back from an injury and his future with the team isn’t set in stone.

 The Steelers went against the grain by trading their first round pick to the Miami Dolphins for young superstar safety Minkah Fitzpatrick.
 So far so good.

 Since Kevin Colbert joined the team, the Steelers have picked a defensive player 12 times with the first pick.
-The team has picked defense in each of the last seven years leading up to 2021, when they broke that streak with the selection of Najee Harris.
-Five of the seven picks.
+The team had picked defense in each of the last seven years leading up to 2021, when they broke that streak with the selection of Najee Harris.
+Five of the seven picks were linebackers.

-The Steelers have picked offensive skill positions in only four instances and haven’t used first-round draft capital on one since 2008 (Rashard Mendenhall).
+The Steelers have picked offensive skill positions in only five instances and have only used first-round draft capital on two since 2008 (Rashard Mendenhall and Najee Harris).